kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/SDA_And_Sign_Power_Detail_Design.md

 Updated Big Picture section to be more concise.

+Updated buildable schematics to reflect changes in components.

 Revised the constraints sections to better reflect what needs to be analyzed.

 Updated Analysis section to be more concise.